GT-AI-UK/IPConfigurator/README.md

 - Enumerating network adapters.
 - Saving and applying IP configuration profiles.
 - Dynamically updating the GUI based on selected profiles and adapters.

-## Contributing

-Contributions are welcome!
-If you have improvements or bug fixes, please feel free to fork the repository and submit a pull request.